Understanding Executive Function: What It Is and Why It Matters

 State your first intention aloud

-Thomas, a professor with complex executive function challenges, uses this complete ritual each morning.
+Thomas, a professor with complex cognitive challenges, uses this most complete version of the Daily Aiming Ritual each morning.
 "The structured nature helps my brain shift into planning mode," he shared.
 "The environmental cues and physical components help me feel more grounded and focused.
-Over time, these steps have become more automatic, but I still find the full process valuable, especially on days when I'm feeling scattered."
+Over time, these steps have become more automatic, but I still find the full process valuable, especially on days when I'm feeling particularly scattered."

 Finding Your Approach: Start Simple and Build

-I encourage most of my clients to start with the minimal version for at least two weeks before considering additional elements.
-This builds confidence through early success while establishing the core habit of intentional planning.
-Once that foundation is solid, you can experiment with adding one enhancement at a time based on your specific needs.
+I encourage most of my clients to start with the minimal version of the Daily Aiming Ritual for at least two weeks before considering adding additional elements.
+This practice helps build your confidence by helping you experience early success, and also helps you establish the core habit of engaging in daily intentional planning.
+Once your foundation is solid, you can experiment with adding one enhancement at a time to see if they help you better support your specific needs.

 Common Implementation Challenges